gbadarac/MonoJet_NPLM_analysis/README.md

    ```

 - in `submit_generate_hit_or_miss.sh`:
-   - Set the array size, for example `#SBATCH --array=0-199`.
-With N_events=5000 this yields one million .
+   Set the array size, for example `#SBATCH --array=0-199`.
+With `N_events=5000`, this yields ~one million proposals.
 As a rule of thumb, generate about twice the number of accepted events you will need for the test.

 ##### Run
 ```bash